Flight Delay Compensation in the UK: Your Rights and How to Claim up to £520 (€600)

 You’re flying with British Airways from New York to Miami and you have a flight delay.
 No matter the duration of the delay, you will not be able to get compensation from the airline because you were not arriving or departing from a UK airport.

-Expert Insight: Many airlines resist paying claims without a thorough legal process, making the selection of the right court crucial.
+Expert Insight: Many airlines won't pay claims without a lengthy legal process, making the selection of the right court crucial.
 The decision depends on various factors and can be more easily handled by an airline compensation expert like AirAdvisor.

-Early claims have an 72% higher chance of payout.AirAdvisor is happy to help with your claim, so you can avoid the stress of dealing with airlines and complicated laws.
+Early claims have a 72% higher chance of payout.AirAdvisor is happy to help with your claim, so you can avoid the stress of dealing with airlines and complicated laws.
 Check Your Flight

 Extraordinary Circumstances: When You Won’t Get Compensation